nchlswhttkr/workers/README.md

     -d 'url={{ link-to-post-url-encoded }}'
 ```

----

-## echo
+### echo

-Echoes webhooks requests to one of my Slack channels
+Echoes webhooks requests to one of my Slack channels.

 The necessary secets, `SLACK_INCOMING_MESSAGE_URL` and `SECRET_TOKEN`, are added by [@nchlswhttkr/inject-env-loader](#inject-env-loader) when publishing to Cloudflare.